Compulsory sterilization: Japan

-In the first part of the reign of Emperor Hirohito, Japanese governments promoted increasing the number of healthy Japanese, while simultaneously decreasing the number of people who were afflicted with mental retardation, disability, genetic disease, and other conditions that led to inferiority in the Japanese genepool.
+In the first part of the reign of Emperor Hirohito, the Japanese government promoted increasing the number of healthy Japanese while simultaneously decreasing the number of people who were afflicted with intellectual disability, disability, genetic disease, and other conditions that led to inferiority in the Japanese gene pool.

-The Leprosy Prevention laws of 1907, 1931, and 1953 permitted the segregation of patients in sanitariums where forced abortions and sterilization were common, and authorized punishment of patients "disturbing peace".
-Under the colonial Korean Leprosy prevention ordinance, Korean patients were also subjected to hard labor.
+The leprosy prevention laws of 1907, 1931, and 1953 permitted the segregation of patients in sanitariums where forced abortions and sterilization were common and authorized punishment of patients "disturbing peace."
+Korean patients were also subjected to hard labor under the colonial Korean Leprosy Prevention Ordinances.

 The "National Eugenic Law" was promulgated in 1940 by the Konoe government, after rejection of the original "Race Eugenic Protection Law" in 1938.
 From 1940 to 1945, sterilization was done to 454 Japanese persons under this law.
 Appx.
 25,000 people, including 8,500 under (forced or spontaneous) consent, were surgically processed until 1995.

-According to the Eugenic Protection Law (1948), sterilization could be enforced upon criminals "with genetic predisposition to commit crime", patients with genetic diseases including mild ones such as total color-blindness, hemophilia, albinism, ichthyosis, and mental affections such as schizophrenia, manic-depression possibly deemed occurrent in their opposition and epilepsy.
+According to the Eugenic Protection Law (1948), sterilization could be enforced upon criminals "with genetic predisposition to commit crime," patients with genetic diseases, including mild ones such as total color-blindness, hemophilia, albinism, ichthyosis, and mental affections such as schizophrenia, manic-depression possibly deemed occurrent in their opposition, and epilepsy.
 The mental sicknesses were added in 1952.

-In early 2019, Japan's supreme court upheld a requirement that transgender people must have their reproductive organs removed.
+In early 2019, Japan's Supreme Court upheld a requirement that transgender people must have their reproductive organs removed.

 In March 2019, Japan's legal policy about transgender people was:

-In Japan, transgender people who want to legally change their gender must appeal to a family court under the GID Act, which was introduced in 2004.
+In Japan, transgender people who want to change their gender legally must appeal to a family court under the GID Act, which was introduced in 2004.
 The procedure is discriminatory, requiring applicants to be single and without children under age 20, to undergo a psychiatric evaluation to receive a diagnosis of "gender identity disorder," and to be sterilized.
-The requirements rest on an outdated and pejorative notion that a transgender identity is a mental health condition, and compel transgender people to undergo lengthy, expensive, invasive, and irreversible medical procedures.
+The requirements rest on an outdated and pejorative notion that a transgender identity is a mental health condition and compel transgender people to undergo lengthy, expensive, invasive, and irreversible medical procedures.

 The last stipulation of the GID Act concerning forced sterilization was recently overturned in October 2023.
-Japan's supreme court ruled that requiring transgender people to undergo sterilization so that they can legally change their gender identity is unconstitutional.
-The court stated that forcing the sterilization of the plaintiff, a transgender woman, as a requirement to change her gender on her Japanese family registry certificate was a restriction on "her freedom not to harm herself against her will".
-The court did not address the other requirement under the GID Act, which outlines that transgender people must undergo transition surgery in order to legally register as the gender with which they identify.
+Japan's Supreme Court ruled that requiring transgender people to undergo sterilization so that they can legally change their gender identity is unconstitutional.
+The court stated that forcing the sterilization of the plaintiff, a transgender woman, as a requirement to change her gender on her Japanese family registry certificate was a restriction on "her freedom not to harm herself against her will."
+The court did not address the other requirement under the GID Act, which outlines that transgender people must undergo transition surgery to legally register as the gender with which they identify.

-In July 2024, the Supreme Court of Japan ruled that the Eugenic Protection Law passed in 1948 was unconstitutional, and eliminated the 20-year statute of limitations for those affected by the law.
+In July 2024, the Supreme Court of Japan ruled that the Eugenic Protection Law passed in 1948 was unconstitutional and eliminated the 20-year statute of limitations for those affected by the law.